treezy254/S-editor/README.md

 On the page you will be present by a text editor and two (record and save) buttons.
 Click start recording and start typing code on the text editor.
 You can run your code using the run button and also toggle the console using the console button.
+After you've fininished, click stop recording and save the screencast.